 We can recommend reputable charities to you such as reputable orphanages or the Mekodonia Home for mentally disabled and elderly people in Addis Ababa which does sterling, inspirational work, as well as certain conservation projects, notably those concerned with conservation of the gravely endangered Ethiopian wolf.

 Do I need to get any vaccinations ahead of travel and/or malaria tablets?

 A yellow fever immunisation is a requirement ONLY if coming from an infected area.
-Malaria exists only in the Rift Valley, Omo region and at Lake Tana.
+Malaria exists in the Rift Valley, Omo region and during October, at Lake Tana.
 The highlands are not affected.
 Always consult your doctor though, at least 4 weeks before travel.

 I am pregnant, can I travel to Ethiopia?